 The City voluntarily participates in the annual OSHA survey and Department of Labor benchmarking report.
 We track the number of injuries resulting in days away, restricted, or transferred (DART rate).
 Because the DART rate represents injury severity, it is typically considered more impactful than frequency rates.
-The City's DART Rate in 2012 was 3.2 and for 2013 we saw worsening of that rate to 3.5.
+The City's year to date DART Rate is slightly behind the same time period in 2013.
 This is a long term trending metric and it does not typically decline quickly.
-The City is heavily involved in continuous improvement efforts and new safety initiatives for 2014 will impact this rate over the long term.
+The City is heavily involved in continuous improvement efforts and focusing in 2014 on building a strong proactive safet culture which will impact this rate over the long term.

 Days Away Restricted or Transferred (DART) is the number of injuries severe enough to cause Days Away, Restricted, or Transferred from active work per 200,000 hours worked.
 Current-year benchmarks are not available as they are published by the Bureau of Labor Statistics and not usually available until September of the following year.